xiao-mantou/GamingTweaks/README.md

 ### BIOS

 * ~~Disable High Precision Event Timer (HPET)~~ (not needed in Windows April Update)
-* Disable CPU Enhanced Halt (C1E), EIST (SpeedStep) & Cool'n'Quiet (if present in case you OC)
+* Disable CPU Enhanced Halt (C1E), EIST (SpeedStep) & Cool'n'Quiet (if present and in case you OverClock)
-* Disable Intel Hyper-threading (_optional_ but recommend due security reasons)
+* Disable Intel Hyper-threading (_optional_ but recommend due to [security reasons](https://www.extremetech.com/computing/276138-is-hyper-threading-a-fundamental-security-risk))
 * Set Performance Enhance/Mode to higher than Standard for faster memory timings
 * Set Robust Graphic Booster / PEG Link higher than Auto
 * Set CPU PLL Voltage to the most conservative option (Normal), this will improve your overclock reliability.
 More doesn't traduce to better for this setting.
 * Disable SecureBoot (not recommend, security implications!)
 * CPU/PCI-E Clock Drive, CPU/MCH Clock Skew: keep them to the lowest possible (lower is better)!
-* On Threadripper systems you can enable Dynamic Local Mode, which acts like something which priotize the RAM (needs a restart).
-In the future [AMD is going to do this with a software automatically in the background](https://community.amd.com/community/gaming/blog/2018/10/05/previewing-dynamic-local-mode-for-the-amd-ryzen-threadripper-wx-series-processors).